angelomilan/ethereum-guides/GPU-cloud_mining.md

       6.5
       ```

-* For more information on accounts and user interaction with accounts visit the [Go-ethereum Wiki - Managing Your Accounts](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts)
+* For more information on accounts and user interaction with accounts visit the Go-ethereum Wiki - [Managing Your Accounts](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts)

 ### Step 5 - Run the syncro between the Go and C++ clients and start mining Ether (finally!)

-* Start again **geth** with RPC (remote procedure call) enabled:
+* Start again **geth with RPC (remote procedure call) enabled**:

       ```
       ~/go-ethereum/build/bin/geth --rpc console
       ```

-* In another window terminal, start ethminer:
+* In another window terminal, start **ethminer**:
       ```
       ethminer -M -G --opencl-device 0
       ```